averyhor/odin-recipes/README.md

 # Odin Recipes
 The Odin Project's first exercise.
-A simple recipe website written in HTML.
+A simple recipe website written in HTML and some basic CSS.